ttestelle/Drug-use-and-microbiota-in-HSCT/Analysis steps.md

 # 1.Process of raw sequence data

-Datasets from different Bioproject were downloaded and denoised independently, then merged for Taxonomic classification
+Datasets from different Bioproject were downloaded and denoised independently, then merged for Taxonomic classification, Bioproject numbers were summarized in additional file 2-Data 37

 ## 1.1 Import raw sequence